Parameterized Complexity of Simultaneous Planarity: Parameters of the Union Graph

 To show the other direction, assume that \GU admits a simultaneous embedding $\mcEU = (\mcEexcl{1}, \dots, \mcEexcl{k})$ and let $\hatmcEU = (\hatmcEexcl{1}, \dots, \hatmcEexcl{k})$ denote the embedding obtained after contracting edge $e$ in \GU.

 We first show that every embedding $\hatmcEexcl{j}$ is planar for $j \in [k]$.
 To this end, we need to differentiate whether $e$ is contained in \G{j} or not.
 If $e$ is contained in \G{j}, then contracting $e$ in \GU is also a simple edge contraction in \G{j}, which retains the planarity of the embedding~\mcEexcl{j}.
 If $e$ is not contained in \G{j}, then $e$ must be $\circled{i}$-exclusive for some $i \neq j$.
 The endpoints of $e$ are thus non-adjacent in \G{j} and contracting $e$ in \GU could lose the planarity of \mcEexcl{j} in the general case.
-However, by \Cref{def:redundant}, $c$ contains a different \circled{i}-exclusive edge $e'\neq e$, thus the two endpoints of $e'$ are not connected in \G{j}.
-Since $e$ and $e'$ are part of the same $l$-chain, this means that the endpoints of $e$ belong to different connected components in \G{j}, which guarantees planarity of \hatmcEexcl{j} after the contraction; see \Cref{fig:FESUnion}.
+However, by \Cref{def:redundant}, $c$ contains a different \circled{i}-exclusive edge $e'\neq e$, thus the two endpoints of $e'$ are not connected in~\G{j}.
+Since $e$ and $e'$ are part of the same $l$-chain, this means that the endpoints of~$e$ belong to different connected components in \G{j}, which guarantees planarity of \hatmcEexcl{j} after the contraction; see \Cref{fig:FESUnion}.

 Note that the contraction does not affect the consistency of edge orderings between the exclusive embeddings, it therefore only remains to argue the consistency of relative positions.
-Contracting a single edge $e$ in an $l$-chain $c$ of \GU can only violate the consistency of relative positions if $e$ is exclusive to some input graph and all other edges of $c$ are shared.
+Contracting a single edge $e$ in an $l$-chain $c$ of \GU can only violate the consistency of relative positions if $e$ is exclusive to some input graph and all other edges of $c$ are shared (otherwise the faces of the shared graph are unaffected).
 In this case, all edges of $c$ are incident to a single face of the shared graph before the contraction, but possibly incident to two separate faces after the contraction.
 However, by \Cref{def:redundant}, such an edge $e$ is not redundant.
 This problematic case can therefore not occur and thus $\hatmcEU$ also has consistent relative positions and is consequently a simultaneous embedding of $\hatGU$. \end{proof}